New York City - Atlas Initiative

 Needs Assessment & Program Alignment

-Identify ideal evidence-based programs and determine when and where they are most needed across the District to meet community needs effectively.
+Identify ideal evidence-based programs and determine when and where they are most needed to meet community needs effectively.

 Implementation & Provider Support